timescale/docs.timescale.com-content/tutorials/telegraf-output-plugin.md

 From the config we can notice several things:
 1. The top line enables the plugin, the plugin specific config is indented after this line
-2. There is currently only one parameter configured, `address`.
+2. There is currently only one parameter configured, `connection`.
 The others are commented out
 3. Possible parameters are commented out with a single `#`. (`tags_as_foreignkeys`, `table_template`, `schema`, `tags_as_jsonb`, `fields_as_jsonb`)
 4. Explanations of the parameters are commented out with a single `##`

 The commented out parameters also show their default values.

-For the first example we'll set the address parameter to a proper connection string to establish a connection to an instance of TimescaleDB or PostgreSQL.
+For the first example we'll set the connection parameter to a proper connection string to establish a connection to an instance of TimescaleDB or PostgreSQL.
 All the other parameters will have their default values.

 ### Creating hypertables